 If you want to learn more then you should check out some tutorials, guides, or online communities to improve your music and learn from others.

 That’s a definite Yes!
-I myself have learnt loads from reading books on music production and audio engineering.
+I have learnt loads from reading books on music production and audio engineering.
 Some books even have many online resources that you can watch and listen to.
 For my top recommendations check out the best books for music producers.

 Ear training is a process of developing your listening skills and your ability to hear, identify and reproduce musical elements by ear.
 It can help you with your music and productions.